The Origin of Mass

 (3.7)

 Returning to eq.
-(3.4), we must now remember that the full force
+(3.4), we must now take into account the fact that the full force

-is only effective if both basic particles are positioned on a line parallel to the direction of the applied force.
+is only effective in the moment when both basic particles are positioned on a line parallel to the direction of the applied force.

 (3.8)